How to Reduce Stress

 We can be pretty certain that in the last couple of years, people have experienced stress in a way they may never have experienced it before.
 Stress is certainly something that I’m familiar with myself.
 As a single mum of 2 kids, I have juggled full time study to earn a degree and 2 diplomas, while starting two businesses.

 There were many challenging times along my journey and I had to learn some coping mechanisms to get through it.
-It was either sink or swim and I chose to keep paddling.
+It was either let my nervous system suffer or regulate my nervous system.
+I chose to regulate my nervous system.

 Here are some of my top tips for coping with stress: